Back to School Executive Function Skills: Establishing a Routine, Planning, and Managing Time

 Having a great school year is largely determined by a student’s ability to plan out their day, manage their time, and stick to a routine.
 In other words, they need to have well-developed executive functioning skills.

-What is Executive Functions?
+What are Executive Functions?

 Executive functioning, or what I like to call the Grand Central Station of the brain, is the complex cognitive process of managing a crowd of sensory input and output and applying meaning, all while maintaining one’s “train” of thought.
-Although many teachers and parents can not fathom how apparently simple tasks such as using an agenda or turning in an assignment can be difficult, the truth of the matter is, the part of the brain that manages executive functioning, is not fully developed until individuals reach their mid 20's.
+Although many teachers and parents can not fathom how apparently simple tasks such as using an agenda or turning in an assignment can be difficult, the truth of the matter is, the part of the brain that manages executive functioning is not fully developed until individuals reach their mid-20s.

 14 Common Signs of Executive Functioning Weaknesses